 The following procedures shall be implemented to review and process requests for public records:

 1. All persons seeking to review records may submit a request either orally or in writing.
-City staff may suggest that the requester complete the City public records act request form (see below).
+City staff may suggest that the requester complete the City public records act request form (available on this page).
 However, the requester is not required to complete the form in order to inspect public records.